magentabusiness/magentabusiness.github.io/monitoring-dashboard.md

 layout: iot-article
 title: ᐉ IoT Monitoring Dashboard
 notitle: "true"
-description: "IoT Monitoring Dashboard ✔ IoT control panel ⚫ ThingsBoard ➤ Provides the ability to create and manage dashboards ✔ with a plenty of widgets"
+description: "IoT Monitoring Dashboard ✔ IoT control panel ⚫ IoT Hub ➤ Provides the ability to create and manage dashboards ✔ with a plenty of widgets"
 redirect_from: "/docs/services/monitoring-dashboard/"
 ---